How Nurses Stay Current: A Practical Guide to Lifelong Learning

 How Videolab can help with lifelong learning

-The platform enables students to safely record consultations (real patient or simulation consultations), upload them onto the platform and to review and reflect, facilitating a reflective learning experience.
-Furthermore Videolab allows peers to collaborate, share knowledge, and form supportive learning communities.
+The platform enables students to safely record consultations (real patient or simulation consultations) and upload them onto the platform to review and reflect, facilitating a reflective learning experience.
+Furthermore, Videolab allows peers to collaborate, share knowledge, and form supportive learning communities.

-Being able to give feedback asynchronously is useful in hospital settings where supervisors are always busy treating patients and therefore at times not being able to give the trainees full attention during practice.
+Being able to give feedback asynchronously is useful in hospital settings where supervisors are always busy treating patients and, therefore at times not being able to give the trainees full attention during practice.